-20. Share-based payment awards
+19. Share-based payment awards

-During the period the Company issued share options to the Directors, certain former directors and senior management.
-The total options granted represent 10% of the issued share capital of the Company at each calendar year end following the admission of shares to the main market of the LSE.
+During the year, the Company issued share options to the Directors and senior management.
+The total options granted represent 10% of the issued share capital of the Company at the end of the calendar year.
 The allocation of these options amongst the Directors and others was decided by the Remuneration Committee based on the contribution of those individuals to the future prospects of the Company.
-The options have a five year term from the year end to which they relate and are exercisable at the market price of the shares on the day prior to issue.
+The options have a five-year term from the year end to which they relate and are exercisable at the market price of the shares on the day prior to issue although any departing option holder must exercise those options within six months of leaving (or the date issued if later).

-The share options outstanding at 31 December 2021 had a weighted average contractual life of 4 years.
-The fair value of options granted during the year was £480,674 (2020: nil) calculated using a Black-Scholes model with inputs as follows
+The share options outstanding at 31 December 2022 had a weighted average contractual life of approximately 2 years.
+The fair value of options granted during the year was £334,800 (2021: 480,674) calculated using a Black-Scholes model with inputs as follows